NikolaiUsyk/Lemma/chapters/Chapter1/Miller.md

     Portions of programs written in compiled languages^3^ are executed at two different times, compile time and runtime.
 Compile time is when the compiler translates the source code into binary, this is when errors are most obvious.
 Runtime is when the computer executes the binary instructions.

 [^lang]:
     Computer languages fall into two general categories based on their mechanism of operation: compiled and interpreted.
-Compiled langauges are translated into binary and then run, interpreted languages can be run by being passed through an interpreter.
+Compiled languages are translated into binary and then run, interpreted languages can be run by being passed through an interpreter.

 [^Harris]:
     Australian Bob Ross-type television painter and paedophilic sex criminal.

+[^dist]:
+    Western Australia is the second largest country subdivision by area.
+It would be the tenth largest country in the world.
+It's roughly 1,000 miles to the border with South Australia.

 <!--
 - You'd never know what she did for a living by looking at her.